[last updated November 4, 2020]

 [Pg 7: Sources and citations]

-The government, CDC, and Public Health leaders keep saying “it’s when, not if” you will get sick.
+On October 25th, White House Chief of Staff Mark Meadows states, “We are not going to control the pandemic… What we need to do is make sure that we have the proper mitigation factors, whether it’s therapies or vaccines or treatments to make sure that people don’t die from this.”
+That is inline with what top infectious specialists, the CDC, and Public Health leaders in Ohio have been saying since April.
+That “it’s when, not if” you will get infected.
 So instead of just sitting back, hoping social distancing and hand washing keeps you out of the battle, start preparing your body now for the fire that is all but inevitable within the next few weeks, and take control.
 Become empowered; be proactive – there ARE things you can do.

 “We don’t necessarily die by having the virus in us, we die by our immune response’s over-reaction to the virus.”–Dr Todd Lepine